dakujem/oliva-tree/doc/docs.md

 There are some useful use cases in the **test sources**, however, I admit that I did not write the tests to be human readable.

+## Oliva Tree documentation

+This documentation covers most aspects of Oliva Tree.
+I will continue to update it with more examples, use cases and class descriptions.

 ## Comming soon (docs):